HuYuzhang/HuYuzhang.github.io/index.md

 ### About Travel

 ![Image](images/map.png)
-Each time when I go to a new place, I will mark it in the Google Map (updating...).
+Each time I go to a new place, I will mark it in the Google Map (updating...).
 These are the cities where I have left my footprints up to now.
 Many of these memories still impress me even today.
 I have set myself a few goals driven by my ambition to explore the world.

 1. Travel all the provinces in China before 2028.